tars/tars-cli/README.md

 * Initialize the project.
 * Start dev-command with browser reloading and opening tunnel to the Internet.
 * Start the build-command with the minified files or in release mode.
-* Add module with different set of files.
+* Add component with different set of files.
 * Add empty page or copy an existing page.

 **If you have any problems with TARS-CLI, please read [the troubleshooting docs](https://github.com/tars/tars-cli/blob/master/docs/en/troubleshooting.md).**